Music and Art: Tanto Bravura!

 Salvador Dàli, Salvador Dàli]

 Leonardo Da Vinci was the kind of artist whose knowledge didn’t know any limits.
-More than a painter, he was also a sculptor, an architect, writer, engineer, poet, musician… da Vinci could do it all.
+More than a painter, he was also a sculptor, architect, writer, engineer, poet, and musician… da Vinci could do it all.
 Therefore, although his peers recognized his many qualities, they would struggle to understand him.
-Genius is an incredible gift that can allow people to excel in what they do, but it can also be a curse.

 You get a vibe but do hide your feelings, you tryin’ to escape ’em